yandex-cloud/yc-solution-library-for-security/auditlogs/export-auditlogs-to-ArcSight/README.md

 ## Security Content
 Security Content - ArcSight objects that are loaded according to the instructions.
 All the content has been developed together with our partner ATB, leveraging the long-term expertise of the Yandex.Cloud Security team and our cloud customers.

-The current version of Security Content is available in the [repository](https://gitlab.ast-security.ru:14855/rodion/yandexcloudflex).
+The current version of Security Content is available [here](https://github.com/yandex-cloud/yc-solution-library-for-security/tree/master/auditlogs/export-auditlogs-to-ArcSight/arcsight_content).

 The solution contains the following Security Content:
 - Parsing file (and map file).